Aquanty/rtd-hgs/docs/source/index.rst

 --------------

+Head equals elevation
+'''''''''''''''''''''

-| **Head equals elevation**
+|

-| Sets the input type to be a special form of the specified head
-  boundary condition where head is set equal to the elevation of the node.
+Sets the input type to be a special form of the specified head boundary condition where head is set equal to the elevation of the node.
 This is normally the :math:`z`-coordinate, unless the instruction Y vertical has been issued, in which case the :math:`y`-coordinate is used instead.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Head equals elevation

 For example: